 Here are some other ideas for attaching radiant barrier foil to metal framing:

 STRAPS or CABLES – Think of a guitar string pulled tight on a metal beam.
 The foil could go between the strap or cable and the metal.
 WareHouseFoil™ is heavy duty but not real heavy.
 Secure strapping, wires or cable should work well to easily hold the foil up.
+Zip ties are also very popular and if you have supports that you can tie to, this option works well and is easy and inexpensive to do.

 ADHESIVE – Using an adhesive rated for high temperatures works best in all metal buildings.
 Brush it on and attach the foil.
 One downside to adhesives is they can be messy and expensive.